Admissions

 Applicants who have already dealt with national and transnational identities in their undergraduate studies are especially welcome.

-Students previously unfamiliar with the methodologies of literary and cultural studies, linguistics and/or book studies should be prepared to familiarise themselves with these fields during their first semester on the M.A. programme.
+Students previously unfamiliar with the methodologies of literary and cultural studies, linguistics and/or book studies should be prepared to familiarise themselves with these fields during their first semester on the MA programme.

-Application materials and deadline
+Application portal, materials and schedule

 Documents in any language other than English or German have to be translated into one of these two languages by an officially certified translator.
 The translation must also be accompanied by a (likewise certified) copy of the document in its original language.
 International applicants should also consult the admissions website of the university's International Office.